-To determine the best hospitals for cardiac care, Money compiled and analyzed more than 125,000 data points.
+To determine the best hospitals for cardiac care, Money compiled and analyzed data on over 2,300 hospitals.

-As with all of our hospital rankings, our best hospitals for cardiology are those that stand out among all short-term, acute-care hospitals in the country and also offer deep expertise – based, in this case, on data that reflects the overall experience of the cardiologists and other heart specialists who work at each place.
+The 75 stand-out facilities are ones that offer deep expertise – based, in this case, on data that reflects the overall experience of the cardiologists and other heart specialists who work at each hospital.

 Our data partners for this ranking were Denniston Data and Definitive Healthcare.
 We also relied on publicly available data from the American College of Cardiology.